-We did that several times (this was back in the day when they only way to view first-run films was in a movie theater).
+We did that several times (this was back in the day when the only way to view first-run films was in a movie theater).
 Seeing a movie many times back then was like a badge of honor.
 Something to brag about, until VCRs and cable t.v. entered the scene, when watching a film many times was no big deal.

 Steve aspired to be a special effects artist.
 His room had various models of space ships hung from the ceiling, on dressers, and on a table.
 Steve would film the models with his Super 8 (later 35mm) movie camera on small sets that he created.
-He later made the covers of many Science Fiction magazines (including this Fangoria Magazine from 1982):
+His work later made the covers of many Science Fiction magazines (including this Fangoria Magazine from 1982):

 But on July 21, 1969, our attention was focused on the moon landing.